Feasibility of Acousto-Electric Tomography: Parameters and numerical modeling

 \subsubsection{Acousto-electric coupling and acoustic pressure}

-The value of the acousto-electric coupling constant $\eta$ is of great importance, since it determines how much we can perturb the conductivity, and hence the potential by the acoustic pressure.
-It is known that in general, a very small change in the conductivity takes place.
+The value of the acousto-electric coupling constant $\eta$ is of great importance.
+The coupling is known to be weak, and therefore the conductivity perturbation is also small.
+Via the indirect effect the signal $I$ is therefore very small.
 In \cite{li2012measuring}, $\eta$ in a rabbit heart is found to be approximately $0.041\,\si{MPa^{-1}}$, i.e., $\eta \approx 4.1 \times 10^{-8}\,\si{Pa^{-1}}$, while in \cite{song2016image}, values $\eta$ in $0.9 \%\,\si{NaCl}$ solution is reported to be of the magnitude $10^{-9}\,\si{Pa^{-1}}$.
-We could not find measured values of $\eta$ for breast tissue, but the mentioned values indicates a range of interest.
-We thus perform our numerical experiments for $\eta$ in the range $10^{-7}$ to $10^{-9}\,\si{Pa^{-1}}$.
+In the literature we could not find measured values of $\eta$ for breast tissue, but the mentioned values indicates a range of interest.
+We chose to perform our numerical experiments for $\eta = 10^{-8}.$